Ryan Coetzee: United Kingdom

 In September 2012, in a surprise move, Nick Clegg appointed Coetzee strategy director of the Liberal Democrats in Britain.
 In late October 2013 it was announced that Coetzee might return to South Africa and was being offered a Western Cape provincial cabinet post by the DA.
 However, in August 2014 he instead switched to a job at Liberal Democrat party HQ, becoming the General Election Director of Strategy, for which he was reportedly paid a salary of £110,000.

 The Liberal Democrats fared very badly in the 2015 General Election, losing all but eight of their seats.
 Coetzee is viewed as having led the party into oblivion.
 Writing for The Guardian after the result, Coetzee said, "We got routed by what I call the Fear.
 We presumed from the beginning that the Conservatives would try to scare voters with the prospect of a Miliband government that would risk the economy.
 But in the event the polls and the SNP conspired to ratchet up the Fear to Terror levels, because they showed Labour’s only path to power would be via the SNP."

 During the summer of 2015 Coetzee joined Britain Stronger in Europe, a pro-European referendum campaign organisation, after being recruited by former Labour MP Peter Mandelson.
 The campaign is seen as lacking in charismatic leadership.
 As Director of Strategy for the 'Stronger In' campaign, Coetzee was relatively quiet, writing publicly once in a South African newspaper to comment on the 2016 UK budget and difficulties within the UK Conservative Party.
 Coetzee worked with Andrew Cooper on the Stronger In's strategy and messaging, conducting focus groups of voters.
 In the June 2016 referendum the UK voted to leave the EU, and Ryan Coetzee blamed the defeat in a tweet on "25 years of right wing tabloid propaganda".

 Hong Kong

-In 2020, Coetzee was reported to be heading up a £5m marketing campaign for the Hong Kong government.
+In 2020, Coetzee was reported to be heading up a £5m marketing campaign for the Hong Kong government as part of his work at PR firm Consulum.
 This marketing campaign is the response of the Hong Kong Executive to the 2019–20 Hong Kong protests which has seen Hong Kong and China accused of reneging on the Sino-British Joint Declaration which had promised Hong Kong would be kept separate from China's authoritarian rule for 50 years from 1997.

-Personal life

-Coetzee has a Transgender daughter, Dakota Coetzee, born on 20 October 2006.